MahmoudShawky/METAR/README.md

 Android METAR is a format for reporting weather information.
 A METAR weather report is predominantly used by aircraft pilots, and by meteorologists, who use aggregated METAR information to assist in weather forecasting using the US NOAA service.

-#Introduction
+**Introduction**
-Using pure Java, Android Jetpack and Google offical libraries only.
+This application uses pure Java, Android Jetpack and Google offical libraries only.